Jason2Brownlee/AlgorithmAfternoon/content/books/genetic_algorithm/chapter07.md

 3. **Running the GA**: Run the genetic algorithm to optimize Rastrigin's function in a fixed number of dimensions (e.g., 2, 5, 10) using both binary and Gray code encoding.
 Set appropriate values for population size, mutation rate, crossover rate, and termination criteria.

-### Part 3: Comparing Performance and Analyzing Results
+### Exercise 3: Comparing Performance and Analyzing Results

 1. **Performance Metrics**: For each run of the GA, record relevant performance metrics such as the best fitness value found, the number of generations to convergence, and the computation time.